thecodeparadox/hasna-laravel-livewire-demo/README.md

 ## Authentication

 For login please use `email@email.com / password` as credentials.
-Seeders already created the test user.
+Seeders already create the test user when run.

-> ### I've added a `Makefile` for easy project run.
-Hope that helps!! :-)

 ---